Details Cannot Body Wants: Reception

 Due to its unorthodox form, the play received polarising reviews.
 Hannah Pandian of The Straits Times criticised the play for its unusual structure as well the monologues in the play, calling it "myopic" compared to Ovidia Yu's Three Fat Virgins and Woman On A Tree On The Hill.
 She did compliment the play's variety of music choices, though wondered if the play "would have engaged more than a tenth of the audience" without the music.
-In response to Pandian's criticism, David Britton of the National University of Singapore's (NUS) English Language and Literature Department gave an alternative perspective of the play, calling it "a thoughtful and witty consideration of an Asian woman emerging in a world of mixed sexual and cultural influences".
+In response to Pandian's criticism, David Britton of NUS's English Language and Literature Department gave an alternative perspective of the play, calling it "a thoughtful and witty consideration of an Asian woman emerging in a world of mixed sexual and cultural influences".
 Britton also said the writing is of "intense humanity" as not only "the demands of men and the restrictions of [Chin's] background are lampooned without mercy", but also "Chin is equally mocking of her own response to the situations she finds herself".
 Helena Grehan of La Trobe University wrote that "this work offers a myriad opportunities for raising issues about the ways in which performance can intervene to liberate, or offer a counterpoint to, current representations of race and gender through the use of an exciting contemporary non-realistic form".
 The Straits Times called it "an angst-filled 45-minutes [rant] in which [Chin] enacts and parodies the societal, emotional and cultural restrictions that come part and parcel with being a woman.
 The play is aggressive bold and strongly feminist".

 Later developments

-Following the performances, Chin hosted a reading of the play in Canada, which was aired on ABC Australia, where "the Australians really liked it" according to Chin.
+Following the performances, Chin hosted a reading of the play in Canada, which was aired on ABC Australia, where "the Australians really liked it", according to Chin.
 The play was also restaged in 1998 by the Ubu Repertory Theatre in New York.
 When asked in an interview with the New Straits Times in 1997 about her experience as the writer and lead actor of the play, Chin reflected that:

 I haven't thought about [the play].
 It was four years ago.
 I am very pleased to be part of Singaporean drama history ...
 I was reluctant at first to act in it and get all that publicity.
 But now that it's over and - thank God - I don't have to do it again, I am very pleased.
 I learned so much, not to mention the camaraderie and the pleasure of doing it under a very interesting director (K.K.
 Seet), who was great fun to work with...
 But at that time, I thought I might get into real trouble and lose all my credibility with my students.
 I thought: Oh my God, how am I am going to face my students after crawling on stage and saying all those terrible words?